7 Days in Provence Highlights for Trip Planning

 Lourmarin: Strolling the laneways of Lourmarin feels like walking through a Provencal postcard.
 The town oozes with Provencal charm.
 It’s a photographer’s dream, with alleyways dappled with flowers clinging to old stone buildings.
 Visit the town’s dynamic Friday morning market with merchant stalls crowding the tiny streets.
 Any day of the week, there are plenty of tempting boutiques, art galleries and restaurants.
 One local’s favourite is Café Gaby.

 Menerbes: Once you have visited this hilltop village, it is easy to understand why it has enchanted so many.
 The charming main street compels you to pause and wander through an art gallery.
 Or, have a drink at one of the restaurants, particularly so if you have biked up the hill.
-In recent history, author Peter Mayle may have put Menerbes and the Luberon on the radar for many of his readers.
-Long before Mr. Mayle, the town was discovered by those with creative talents including Pablo Picasso, Nicolas de Stael and Dora Maar (Picasso’s muse) among others.
+In recent history, author Peter Mayle may have put Menerbes and the Luberon on the radar of many of his readers.
+Long before Mr Mayle, the town was discovered by those with creative talents including Pablo Picasso, Nicolas de Stael and Dora Maar (Picasso’s muse) among others.

 Day Eight – Saturday